What Is a Medical Laboratory Technician? And How to Become One

 • Logging test data into patients’ medical records

-Why pursue a career as a laboratory technician?
+Why pursue a career as a medical lab tech?

 Medical laboratory technicians work behind the scenes on important research for advancements in the medical field to help others.
 Few other careers let you work within the medical community in this way.
 Laboratory work is very hands-on, so no day is ever boring.